emreosminho/emreosminho/README.md

 👨‍💻 I am a Computer Engineer
 🌱 I’m currently learning Html, Css and JavaScript
 🔭 I’m currently working on creating demo website.
-📩 You can reach me via LinkedIn/ "Emre Osman Çanakçı"
+📩 You can reach me via linkedin.com/in/emreosman